Jaime Alonso Lobato Cardoso (Mexico City, 1984)

 As curator he has developed projects such as Sección Temperie, sound art show related to the Fluxus movement for the Multimedia Center of the National Center for the Arts, Hibrida, electronic art show for the University of Sao Paulo, Diarios Efímeros, Live Coding show for the University Museum of Contemporary Art of UNAM and Diarios Efímeros 2.0 for the Laboratorio Arte Alameda.

 As a researcher he worked at the Scientific Visualization Lab and at the Virtual Reality Observatory “Ixtli”, is founder of the Research Seminar in Music, Mathematics and Computer Studies (SEMIMUTICAS), also founder of the biohacker space Independencia Biolab, and collaborated as academic linker for the Research Seminar in Sciences and Music Theories at the National Center of Research, Documentation and Musical Information “Carlos Chavez”, he was editorial coordinator in the project “Palas and the Muses: dialogues between sciences and arts”.
-Now he works as a collaborator with the Applied Mathematics and Systems Research Institute and the Aesthetic Research Institute and the Institute of Cellular Physiology in interdisciplinary research projects at the National University (UNAM).
+Now he works as a collaborator with the Applied Mathematics and Systems Research Institute, the Aesthetic Research Institute and the Institute of Cellular Physiology in interdisciplinary research projects at the National University (UNAM).
 He has several international publications in conference proceedings, journals and books, in editorials such as Springer-Verlag, Taylor & Francis, Siglo XXI and the Mexican Mathematical Society.